aziem/ctypes-static-lib-ocamlbuild/README.md

-Small example showing to build a C static lib and link with an OCaml executable using Oasis and OCamlBuild
+Small example showing how to build a small C static library and static linking with an OCaml library.